echo-devim/libAltSpam/README.md

 ./altspam --imap-conf conn.dat -a 2
 ```

-You can monitor your inbox folders for spam messages each 10 minutes on a remote IMAP server with the following command:
+You can monitor your inbox folders for (unread) spam messages each 10 minutes on a remote IMAP server with the following command:
 ```sh
 $ ./altspam --imap-conf conn.dat --monitor 10
 ```

+Note: if you use 0 as value for `--monitor`, the application checks for spam messages only once and then it'll exit.

 Now, you are ready to easily create an antispam service in your system